scottishathletics are pleased to announce the return of their Road Running Grand Prix for 2017 season.

 Performances which better the A standard listed earn the athlete five shares.
 Performances which better the B standard listed earn the athlete two shares (of the overall pot at the end of the season).

 We hope the standards will motivate our leading athletes to compete against each other regularly and stretch each other to get as many athletes as possible beyond the performance standards.
-Ideally, the 2016 season will witness a number of PBs and perhaps even Course Records.

 Linking the prize-money to standards is about improving the quality and depth of road running in Scotland – which may in turn lead to further competition opportunities.